IBE

 What an actual cover-up would look like

-4. Who is visible in the files?
+4. Who’s visible in the files?

 The DOJ’s “305 politically exposed persons” letter